Skip to main content

 4. Replace the humidifier chamber, not the whole humidifier

 Some users end up replacing their entire CPAP because the humidifier starts leaking.
-The fix is almost always a fresh humidifier chamber (opens in new tab) ($25) instead of a new $800 machine.
+The fix is almost always a fresh humidifier chamber instead of a new machine.
+The chamber is a fraction of the machine cost.

 5. Consider a refurbished AirSense 10 for cash buys

-A refurbished AirSense 10 from a reputable seller (opens in new tab) costs $300-500 less than new and is clinically identical to the current AirSense 11 for most users.
+A refurbished AirSense 10 from a reputable seller is meaningfully cheaper than a new AirSense 11 and is clinically identical for most users.
 Pair it with fresh tubing and a humidifier chamber and you're on OEM spec for the price of a single month of DME billing.

 Example: 5-year cost at default settings

-The gap is roughly $5,000.
-That's the upper bound on how much insurance can save you, assuming you hit your deductible every year and your supplier bills at the Medicare-approved rate.
+The gap between cash and insurance is the upper bound on how much insurance can save you, assuming you hit your deductible every year and your supplier bills at the Medicare-approved rate.
 If you don't hit your deductible, your real-world insurance savings will be smaller.

 FAQs